Askeran17/skillsnap-fullstack-app/README.md

 ![Add Project](/images-readme/add-project.png)

-- And whet project is added, you will see message about it
+- And when project is added, you will see message about it

 ![Confirmation to add project](/images-readme/confirmation-add-project.png)